 The advantages to outdoor adventuring are almost limitless: fresh air, beautiful scenery, communion with nature, wildlife sightings, character building…the list goes on and on, and will most certainly be different for everybody.

-But outdoor excursions also carry some risks, so it is important that you not only prepare for the event of an accident, but that you do your best to consciously avoid any mishaps that you can.
+excursions also carry some risks, so it is important that you not only prepare for the event of an accident, but that you do your best to consciously avoid any mishaps that you can.
 Since we don’t know the future, we can’t plan for everything, but a little forethought can go a long way to making sure you have a long future of outdoor adventures ahead of you!

 If you wanted to go for a walk on a sunny tropical beach, you wouldn’t put on your wool socks and hiking boots, would you?
 Of course not.
 So if you’re going for a hike in the woods or through the desert, don’t wear your beach sandals.
 Inappropriate footwear can lead to all kinds of injury on the trail, including blisters, sunburn, stubbed toes, scrapes, and insect bites or stings.
 Don’t make the mistake of thinking flip-flops will work for any summer adventure — wear footwear that will protect your most important assets for outdoor activities!